06 January 2021

 Overview of Jersey company law

-This guide has been produced to provide an at-a-glance summary of company law in Jersey and to provide a broad overview of the laws applicable in this jurisdiction
+This guide provides an at-a-glance summary of company law in Jersey (The Companies (Jersey) Law 1991, as amended) and a broad overview of the laws applicable in this jurisdiction.

 A Jersey company (Jco) can be: